Parenting tool: write letters to your children

 There is no special trick about writing or painting either.
 I wrote constantly for 15 years before I produced anything with any solidity to it.

-I talk to my friend Cindy.
-She’s a textile artist, someone who sews hours every day and a person I openly share my thoughts and feelings.
+I talk to a friend who is a textile artist and someone who sews for hours every day.

-In Ann Lamott’s book Bird by Bird she tells a childhood story about her father’s encouragement when she struggles to write a book report about birds.
+Anne Lamott, author of the book Bird by Bird tells a childhood story about her father’s encouragement when she struggled to write a book report about birds.
 “Just take it bird by bird,” he says.
 Bird by bird!
-She says it's an instruction that remains with her today.

 My husband writes.
-He shares his practice, Sit down and write every day for an hour, even if you don't feel like it.
-I watch him accept whatever words flow from his fingertips onto the page.
+I asked him what he would say to others about practice, Sit down and write every day for an hour, even if you don't feel like it.

 I know what to do.